sinhrks/daskperiment/docs/source/index.rst

   - Less managiment works on Git (no need to make branch per trials)
   - (Experimental) Web dashboard to manage trial history

--Traceability of experiment related information
+- Traceability of experiment related information

   - Trial result and its (hyper) parameters.
   - Code contexts